 If the Rescue Kit finishes its run with a “Congratulations!…” message, that means that your recovery is complete, and you are done.

 If it does not, that means that the amount of bad sectors / corruption on the drive was a bit too high.
 If that happens, we are not giving up yet, just moving to a slightly riskier recovery option (though it’s not like you have too much to lose…).
 This means running a CHKDSK on the drive.

 If the drive is too deeply corrupted, it can be partially repaired using the Windows CHKDSK utility.
 The downside of using CHKDSK is that if the drive is almost completely dead, it may physically fail.
 This is why we recommend to use Zinstall Rescue Kit first, before running CHKDSK, to make sure everything that could be recovered beforehand, was recovered.
 After that, it’s worth the risk to run a CHKDSK on the drive, and here is how.

-Important: On Windows 10, using the Control Panel interface will seem to allow you to run CHKDSK as well, but it will not be an in-depth check that can address bad sectors.
+Important: On Windows 11 and Windows 10, using the Control Panel interface will seem to allow you to run CHKDSK as well, but it will not be an in-depth check that can address bad sectors.
 Use the instructions below to run a “real” CHKDSK.

 chkdsk /f /r /x E: